tigerinus/BehavioralCloning/README.md

 ![alt text][image5]
 ![alt text][image6]

-However there is a problem.
-As part of the zigzag driving I had to continue heading to the other side with angle = 0, after recovering from the other side.
-The training would learn from the images while angle is 0 but heading to the side, and think that it is what it needs to learn.
+However, there is a problem.
+As part of the zigzag driving, I had to continue heading to the other side with angle = 0, after recovering from the other side.
+The training would learn from the images while the angle is 0 but heading to the side, and think that it is what it needs to learn.
 To solve the issue, I went to the ```driving_log.csv``` file, removed rows where angle equals to 0, as well as the corresponding images.
-After that the recover behavior is working.
+After that, the recovery behavior is working.

-The code would first read all rows from each ```driving_log.csv``` from each recording, aggregate them into one big list, the shuffle it.
+The code would first read all rows from each ```driving_log.csv``` from each recording, aggregate them into one big list, then shuffle it.

 I wrote a ```generator()``` function which takes the shuffled list, and pass the generator to ```fit_generator()``` of the model when training.
 This way it is able to train all the data without worrying about memory limit, but it is not loading everything into memory all at once.
 I also use a ```validation``` parameter in the generator function so when it is ```True``` it will return a validation set for validation purpose.

-As part of the generator it would flip each image from the data set, as well as the measured angle, in order to augment for more data.
+As part of the generator, it would flip each image from the data set, as well as the measured angle, in order to augment for more data.

 I had about 65k+ number of data points, including images from augmentation.

-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used an Adam optimizer so that manually training the learning rate wasn't necessary.

 A ```--resume``` parameter is implemented for ```model.py```.
 When it is specified, Keras will load weights from existing model and continue the training.
 This way it does not need to train from scratch every time new data is available.